Unified Communication-As-A-Service (UCaaS) Market Size and Share

 | Source: Mordor Intelligence | |||

-Skills Gap in Multi-Vendor UC Stacks Prolongs Migration Cycles
+Skills Gap In Multi-Vendor UC Stacks Prolongs Migration Cycles

-Rising Toll-Fraud and SIP-Trunk Security Breaches Inflate TCO
+Rising Toll-Fraud And SIP-Trunk Security Breaches Inflate TCO

 Segment Analysis

-By Component: Collaboration Platforms Challenge Telephony Dominance
+By Component: Collaboration Platforms Outpace Legacy Telephony

 Note: Segment shares of all individual segments available upon report purchase